Spain vs. Portugal Golden Visa: Which One Should You Choose?

 As a Tax Resident

-If you stay in Spain for more than 183 days, you will become a tax resident and therefore have to pay taxes on your global income.
+If you stay in Spain for more than 183 days, you will become a tax resident and have to pay taxes on your worldwide income.
 These tax rates vary from 17% up to 50%, which may vary depending on which region you live in.
 You will also be liable to pay capital gains tax which ranges from 19% to 23%.
 There is also wealth tax which you may be liable to pay on highly valued assets, ranging from 0.2% to 2.5%, depending on the region you are in.
 Lastly, there are complicated inheritance tax laws in Spain.
 The rates range from 7.65% to 34%.
 If you want to know more about this, see here.

 As a Non-tax Resident